dowdyph0/openocd/README_STARK75.md

 > sudo openocd -f custom_cfgs/enable-spi-bridge.cfg

 # TO DOWNLOAD CURRENT SPI FIRMWARE TO A FILE

 The output file will be `firmware_dump.bin`

 > sudo openocd -f custom_cfgs/download-firmware.cfg

+# TO UPLOAD NEW FIRMWAREhttps://github.com/dowdyph0/openocd/blob/ch347/tcl/cpld/jtagspi.cfg

+- First you have to enable the USB-SPI bridge
+- Check the `tcl/cpld/jtagspi.cfg` file for the `jtagspi_program` command